augustanalibrary/wassail/INSTALL.md

 All filesystem updates must be done as a server administrator, typically this user is 'root'

 Change the ownership of the include/templates/compiled/ directory to whichever user the webserver runs as.
-This will allow WASSAIL to display properly._ To determine the user the webserver runs as, load up "webserveruser.php" in your browser._
+This will allow WASSAIL to display properly. _To determine the user the webserver runs as, load up "webserveruser.php" in your browser._

 Change the ownership of `include/helpimages` to whichever user the webserver runs as.
 This will allow you to upload images for the help screens.

 Create the directory specified by `UPLOAD_DIR` in include/config.php and set the ownership to whichever user the webserver runs as.

 Create a `responses` directory inside the directory specified by `UPLOAD_DIR`.
-Set the owner ship to the webserver's user.
+Set the ownership to the webserver's user.

 #Finished